tinyeye-zach/GuildedRoseKata/readme.md

   - I noticed an error where the quality could change by 2 or more points, but not be set to the max/min if it goes out-of-bounds (e.g. Quality 1, decrease by 2, should result in Quality 0 - but I don't believe his solution would do that)
   - I also was not a fan of having to continuously "tick" down the quality 1 point at a time
 - [RailsConf 2014 - All the Little Things by Sandi Metz](https://youtu.be/8bZh5LMaSmE)
-  - This one did not have the same requirements regarding Cranky the goblin as the assignment, but it *did* validate my previous theory regarding the Factory design pattern
+  - This one did not have the same requirements regarding Cranky the goblin as the assignment, so it didn't help me too much...
+  - But it *did* validate my previous theory regarding the Factory design pattern!

 ## 4 - High-Level of How I Approached This
 TO BEGIN... that is *waaaaay* too many nested if statements.
 Makes reading this a massive pain.